-It's rich in several medium-chain fatty acids that can have powerful effects on metabolism.
+It’s rich in several medium-chain fatty acids that can have powerful effects on your metabolism.

-Fractionated coconut oil is a product made from coconut oil, and consists mainly of two medium-chain fatty acids.
+Fractionated coconut oil is made from coconut oil and mainly consists of two medium-chain fatty acids.

-It's been marketed as a coconut oil that can stay liquid in the fridge.
+It has been marketed as a coconut oil that can stay in liquid form in the fridge.